 An inconvenience claim is a payment to you from your TSP to offset expenses incurred by you and your dependents because you are not able to use necessary items in your shipment to establish your household due to the TSP’s inability to meet required pickup and delivery dates.
 An inconvenience claim is authorized and payable when:

 - The TSP fails to pick up a shipment upon the agreed date.

 - The TSP fails to deliver on or before the required delivery date, provided you are in possession of residence and are available to receive the delivery.

 - The TSP places your shipment into storage in transit, or SIT, at the destination location without notifying you, unless your TSP has documented two unsuccessful attempts to contact you (each attempt must be at least six hours apart.)

-- You have requested for your shipment to be released from SIT and the carrier is unable to deliver the shipment out of SIT within the following dates:
+- You have requested for your shipment to be released from SIT at destination and the carrier is unable to deliver the shipment out of SIT within the following dates:

 - Within seven government business days from the date you make your first contact requesting delivery or

 - Within two government business days, when your requested delivery date is more than seven business days out.

 Note: The above rules do not apply to SIT at origin shipments.
 Please talk with your moving company and local transportation office for details regarding this specific situation.